 Is a Hit and Run a Felony in Florida?

 The classification depends entirely on the severity of the crash and the resulting damage.
 Florida's hit-and-run criminal penalty structures range from misdemeanors to serious felonies.
-When accidents involve only property damage, prosecutors typically file second-degree misdemeanor charges.
-However, crashes causing bodily injury or death elevate to felony status, carrying a substantial risk of prison sentences and permanent criminal records for the driver who fled the scene of a crash.

-What Happens If You Flee the Scene?
+What Happens If the Driver Flees the Scene?

-When a crash happens and the at-fault driver flees the scene, our professional investigators get to work quickly.
+When a crash happens, and the at-fault driver flees the scene, our professional investigators get to work quickly.
 They will review surveillance footage, collect police reports, check for witness interviews, and even examine paint or damage left behind.

 Rights and Options for Hit and Run Victims in Florida